 IMEP search uses what are known as Regular Expressions, which are especially valuable when searching for variant spellings.
 Click here for a more detailed guide, including further examples, but the following techniques are particularly useful.
 Note that if you search without using Regular Expressions, the string of characters in question will be found wherever it appears, including as part of a word.

 Browsing the indexes

-The Regular Expressions search facility will to a large extent help users find specific items, but it is anticipated that they will also need to browse through the indexes.
+The Regular Expressions search function will to a large extent help users find specific items, but it is anticipated that they will also need to browse through the indexes.
 In this connection it may be helpful to be aware that the sorting order of items in the electronic indexes differs from that in the individual IMEP volumes and the printed Index to Volumes I–XX.
 Details can be found here.

-Advisory Committee Members
+Advisory Board Members

-The website will be expanded by the addition of the indexes to volumes 21–23.
 Indexes to forthcoming volumes will be added as they become available.
 Inconsistencies resulting from the editing of early volumes will be removed.